monadius/poly_fp/README.md

 It is assumed that all operations are performed with the same floating-point (or fixed-point) precision without overflows.

 Constants which can be represented exactly by floating-point (fixed-point) numbers introduce round-off errors.
 This may be improved in future.
 Also, all constants are rounded as `rnd(c) = c * (1 + e)`.
-That is, we ignore subnormal constant (which are very rare).
+That is, we ignore subnormal constants (which are very rare).

 ## Main idea